Squirrels Don’t Make Good Pets!

 Squirrels continue to have particular dietary demands even with the introduction of solid food.
 When a squirrel's dietary needs are not met, it affects their health, more specifically their bone development.
 People associate squirrels with nuts, and yet in the wild they also ingest a varied diet which may include native seeds, fruits, fungi, grains, vegetables, sometimes the occasional potted plant.
 In small amounts nuts are fine, but when a young squirrel's diet consists of mostly nuts and is deficient in other foods, they can develop Metabolic Bone Disease (MBD).
 MBD is caused by insufficient calcium absorption which results in the weakening of the skeleton and joint abnormalities.
 Many nuts contain high phosphorus levels which block calcium absorption.
 MBD is mostly associated with animals raised in the home of well-meaning people and is rarely seen in the wild.
 Among other signs and symptoms, the juvenile squirrel will show weak muscles, brittle bones, joint deformities, muscle tremors, and possible seizures.
 Unfortunately, what we often see at the Aark is the admission of young squirrels raised at home with a sudden inability to use their back legs.
 Usually, it is related to some sort of fracture due to the fragility of the bones.
 Once these changes occur it is difficult and sometimes impossible to treat.

 When a person finds a baby squirrel, the first instinct is to consult the internet or possibly a pet store as to its care.
 These resources usually give overly simplistic and sometimes wrong advice.
 Some of the formulas recommended often cause diarrhea and bloating which can lead to death.
-At the Aark, we have the resources and experienced staff to take care of squirrels at all ages.
-Every year we release hundreds of healthy, independent juvenile squirrels.
-Therefore, if you find a baby squirrel, please keep it warm and call us immediately.
-We will ask you the details of how, when, and where you found the animal.
-Sometimes it is possible to reunite the squirrel with its mother.
-Place the baby in a box at the base of the tree and keep an eye on it for a few hours.
-Mom will sometimes come down and retrieve her baby.
-If not, bring it to us or another rehabber as soon as possible.
-That will give each animal the best possible chance for survival.
+Sometimes it is possible to reunite the squirrel with its mother which gives the baby the best possible chance for survival.
+If you find a baby squirrel, here are the steps to follow:

 Again, we thank those individuals that have cared enough to bring us animals in need and to support us as we endeavor to help one baby at a time.
 For baby squirrel videos and education follow us on social media @aarkwildlife